What makes a healthy community?

 How an Online Hub Can Support Your Community

 To ensure the Hub is responsive and relevant, a Gathering Perspectives framework was developed to engage communities and health promotion professionals to determine need, structure and content.

-The Alberta Healthy Communities Hub is coming soon!
+The Alberta Healthy Communities Hub is now available!